 Why a blog?

 Growing up on a farm always meant we ate our own food and were generally healthy.
 However, one fateful day my mother was diagnosed with polycystic kidney disease.
-Specialists had all kinds of suggestions for her but the drugs’ side-affects were more damaging to the kidneys.
+Specialists had all kinds of suggestions for her but the drugs’ side-affects were more damaging than her disease to the kidneys!

 After months of trying everything suggested to her, she came across the Weston A. Price Foundation.
 Through the foundation’s helpful information and resources, we were able to implement a more healthy lifestyle that just so happened to look a lot like grandma’s and great-grandma’s and great-great-grandma’s.
 You get the point!
 Some traditions are worth hanging on to and learning from.